Cameron Park Piano

-For those considering beginning lessons, it can be the best time to get started so that music practice and enjoyment can be established before the schedule changes that summer brings.
+For those considering beginning lessons, it can be the best time to get started so that music practice and enjoyment can be established as the school year gets underway.

 For those continuing lessons, now is the time to cement that regular practice schedule that will carry you through the year so you can enjoy hearing the steady improvement that comes with regular playing!